-This Media Arts course provides an opportunity for students to learn about film production and have the opportunity to make short films.
+The Year 9 Media Arts course provides an opportunity for students to learn about film production and have the opportunity to make short films.
 The course will explore past and current trends on audience and the use of media.
 Students will work as individuals and in groups to plan, script, film and edit their media projects.

-In Semester 1 the focus is on developing filming techniques by reproducing a showdown scene from the film "The Good, The Bad and The Ugly" and then filming an original short horror/suspense film sequence.
+In Semester 1, students focus on developing filming techniques by reproducing a showdown scene from the film "The Good, The Bad and The Ugly" and then filming an original short horror/suspense film sequence.

-In Semester 2 the focus is on Understanding News and looking at Newspaper and Television, including the opportunity to visit the Channel 9 news studios.
-Students will create their own news stories and produce their own TV news show, including advertisements.
-In Year 9 Media Arts, students will develop practical skills in scripting, storyboarding, camera work, lighting and digital editing using iMovie or Adobe Premiere Pro.
+In Semester 2, students focus on understanding news and looking at newspaper and television, including the opportunity to visit the Channel 9 news studios.
+Students will create their own news stories and produce their own television news show, including advertisements.
+Students will develop practical skills in scripting, storyboarding, camera work, lighting and digital editing using iMovie or Adobe Premiere Pro.

-In order to monitor student progress and provide feedback to inform their learning, students will complete a variety of practical and theory assessments throughout the year.
+Students will complete a variety of practical and theory assessments throughout the year.